 Here’s How you Make it

-- Back in the same skillet, add the oil and onions and cook for 1-2 minutes or until tender.
+- Back in the same skillet, add the toasted sesame oil (or vegetable oil) and onions and cook for 1-2 minutes or until tender.

 - Next, stir in the rice, soy sauce, garlic powder, ginger, and red pepper flakes.
 Cook this all together for 5-8 minutes or until the rice is browned.
 Stir occasionally.